 Interfere in any manner with solid waste collection and transportation equipment or with solid waste collectors in the lawful performance of their duties as such, whether such equipment or collectors shall be those of the City, those of a solid waste collection agency operating under contract with the City, or any duly licensed collector.

-Dispose of solid waste at any facility or location which is not approved by the City and the Missouri Division of Health.
+Dispose of solid waste at any facility or location which is not approved by the City and the Department of Natural Resources.

 Burn solid waste unless an approved incinerator is provided or unless a variance has been obtained from the appropriate air pollution control agency.

 Engage in the business of collecting, transporting, processing or disposing of solid waste within the corporate limits of the City without a permit from the City, or operate under an expired permit, or operate after a permit has been suspended or revoked.